huang-pixel/ProjectClassificationdestextes/README.md

 ![image](https://user-images.githubusercontent.com/106084825/205983292-722178cb-0eb1-448a-a2ba-167c23107ec4.png)

 ## Problems and Reflection
 ● Script optimization is necessary to improve detection accuracy.
-Let's say we run with strange results, but we can't find a more reasonable solution for the moment
+Let's say we run with strange results, but we can't find a more reasonable solution for the moment.

 ● For corpus preprocessing.
 We followed the experimental approach of the N gram papers (the authors did not perform this preprocessing process), but in practice we found that not performing this step would have had some impact on the subsequent results.

 ● We lack the time to perform each task in the project in more detail.